Fracking by country: Germany

 Although German laws de jure explicitly prohibit only the use of hydraulic fracturing in designated water preserves, fracking operations generally need be authorized by the government, which has publicly declared a moratorium until long-term damage to residents or the environment brought about by fracking can be ruled out or until alternative extraction methods become available that don't rely on the injection of toxic chemical additives in the fluid system.

 In June 2016 German politicians passed a law banning fracking, with limited exceptions for scientific and non-commercial projects.
 Wintershall and ExxonMobil will now have to abandon their plans to frack in Germany.

 Ireland

 Fracking is banned on the Irish Onshore and within its internal waters.
+This followed extensive campaigning and protests by farmers and environmentalists.

 Netherlands

 In the Netherlands, over 200 wells have so far been hydraulically fractured.
 Between 2007 and 2011, 22 wells (9 onshore and 13 offshore) were hydraulically fractured.

 A temporary moratorium on fracking for shale gas was enacted in September 2013 pending further research.